Unions give big to block ‘right to work’ in expensive Missouri ballot initiative race

 The big season for spending that money is still ahead, he said.

-We Are Missouri has spent a good chunk of its money on community engagement and printing materials for volunteers knocking doors and.
+We Are Missouri has spent a good chunk of its money on community engagement and printing materials for volunteers knocking on doors.
 Earlier this month, the campaign announced a television advertising buy but declined to disclose the amount it spent.
 The ad features an Oklahoma man named Jesse who says he lost his job.

 Erin Schrimpf, spokeswoman for We Are Missouri, said the campaign would be running statewide advertisements on right to work from now until August and has an "aggressive door-to-door canvassing effort."

-“We have hundreds of supporters throughout the state that are gathering to go talk to their neighbors about this," Schrimpf said
+“We have hundreds of supporters throughout the state that are gathering to go talk to their neighbors about this," Schrimpf said.

-The group's work has ramped up in June, she said.
+The group's work ramped up in June, she said.
 The Missouri General Assembly decided late this session to move the right-to-work vote to August from November.

 "Once we had a date, I think we moved out really quickly," Schrimpf said.